Skip to content

 3. Create a Shipfile

-shipit generate --goal beta --platform android --non-interactive --output json
+shipit generate --goal beta --platform android --non-interactive

 Or write one manually: